 Easy Qualify, Low Down Payment, and Closing Costs

-An FHA guaranteed loan is easy to qualify for, may have a lower down payment, and usually has lower closing costs than a convention loan without the FHA guarantee.
+An FHA insured loan is easy to qualify for, may have a lower down payment, and usually has higher closing costs than a conventional loan.

 Frequently Asked Questions about FHA Loans